db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 If you're using a 4-pin OLED display, use the 4 holes on the left which are outlined in a solid black outline on the PCB.
 If you're using a 5-pin display such as the nice!view, use a 5-pin female header, which is included with the display, and all 5 holes will be used.

 If you're socketing the display (recommended), install the 4 or 5 pin female header on the top of the PCB and solder it into place.
 Then push the display pins into the socket.
 You may need to trim the male header pins so the insulation on the female and male headers mate and the display sits just above the microcontroller.
 The downside to socketing is that the display isn't as secure in the half height socket, and as a result, turning the keyboard upside down can cause the display to tilt away from the microcontroller somewhat.
 If you install a display cover, this is not as much of an issue, as the cover will keep the display from moving around too much.

-### Reset button

-Solder the reset button (aka tact switch).

-If using a through-hole type, insert the legs of the button into the holes and use masking tape to hold it in place if needed before soldering the legs in place from the back of the PCB.

-If using a surface mount type, bend back the legs of the button before placing it onto the PCB.
-Hold the button in place using tweezers, heat up one of the pads, and feed solder into the joint, which will fill the hole and cover the leg of the button.
-Once one side is soldered into place, heat up the remaining pad and fill the joint with solder, covering the leg of the button.

 ### JST connector (optional)